Search This Blog

 https://learn.microsoft.com/en-us/sql/relational-databases/performance/query-store-hints

-The database I'm referring to is a third-party database running on SQL Server version 2019 Standard edition, equipped with 8 cores and 48GB of RAM, with 40GB allocated to the SQL Server.
+In my case the database I'm referring to is a third-party database running on SQL Server version 2019 Standard edition, equipped with 8 cores and 48GB of RAM, with 40GB allocated to the SQL Server.
 However, it's worth noting that this error can occur in older versions as well as potentially in future versions of SQL Server.

 Capturing this error using Extended Events: